STAR WARS ACTION FIGURE GLOSSARY

 AFA

-AFA stands for Action Figure Authority.
-It is a company which grades Star Wars action figures.
+Action Figure Authority.
+A company which grades Star Wars action figures.

 Articulation